Chart Color Schemes

 Educational achievement in South Hobart - Fern Tree places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-South Hobart - Fern Tree's schools have a combined enrollment of 462 students, with an ICSEA score of 1137 indicating significant socio-educational advantages and academic achievement.
-The educational mix includes 2 primary and 1 K-12 school.
-School capacity is limited at 6.8 places per 100 residents compared to the regional average of 22.8, leading many families to travel for schooling.
+Educational participation is notably high in the area, with 34.0% of residents currently enrolled in formal education.
+This includes 11.1% in tertiary education, 9.9% in primary education, and 7.5% pursuing secondary education.
+The three schools in South Hobart - Fern Tree have a combined enrollment reaching 462 students.
+The area demonstrates significant socio-educational advantages and academic achievement, with an ICSEA score of 1137.
+The educational mix includes two primary schools and one K-12 school.
+Local school capacity is limited, with only 6.8 places per 100 residents compared to the regional average of 22.8, which means many families travel to nearby areas for schooling.

 Frequently Asked Questions - Education